-With its growing and vibrant ecosystem of decentralized applications (DApps), Cosmos Blockchain presents a promising network for placing resources.
+With its growing and vibrant ecosystem of decentralized applications (DApps), Cosmos Blockchain presents a promising network for placing investments.
 Unlike solo staking with Ethereum, which requires a minimum of 32ETH in staked crypto, Cosmos staking is accessible to most investors.
 Cosmos, a Delegated-Proof-of-Stake blockchain, allows anyone holding ATOM (the native token) to stake on the network.
 In this article, we discuss how to stake Cosmos:

 • Introduction to Cosmos